dvnguyen02/beauden-barrett-rwc2015-segmentation/README.md

 # Rugby Player Segmentation and Tracking with SAM 2

-> I like this play so much, and that's why I created this project This project demonstrates object tracking using the SAM 2.1 model on rugby match scenes.
-The workflow is implemented in the provided Jupyter notebook (`notebook.ipynb`).
+I like this play so much, and that's why I created this project This project demonstrates object tracking using the SAM 2.1 model on rugby match scenes.
+It is implemented in the provided Jupyter notebook (`notebook.ipynb`).

 ## Quick Preview